 All seasoned cooks have their secret ingredients they use to add that last, elusive layer of flavor to their dish that brings everything together.
-Asian chefs have been using naturally brewed soy sauce in this capacity for over two hundred years, and now the rest of the cooking world is catching on.
+Asian chefs have been using traditionally brewed soy sauce in this capacity for over two hundred years, and now the rest of the cooking world is catching on.

-Because of the more than 285 flavor and aroma components in naturally brewed Kikkoman Soy Sauce, its applications go far beyond simply using it as a condiment for take-out Chinese dishes or sushi.
+Because of the more than 285 flavor and aroma components in traditionally brewed Kikkoman Soy Sauce, its applications go far beyond simply using it as a condiment for take-out Chinese dishes or sushi.
 Kikkoman Soy Sauce acts as a subtle flavor enhancer, rounding out and heightening the other ingredients in a dish.
 It also contains umami, the fifth primary flavor, described as the savory and delicious qualities found in some foods, such as Parmesan and tomatoes.
 Umami is newly discovered by science, but long understood by our palates.
 When umami is balanced properly with the other four primary flavors "sweet, salty, bitter and sour" the food, whether it be pastry, pizza or pasta, is ultimately more delectable.

 Whether added to a soup, stew, marinade, or dipping sauce, Kikkoman will enhance the vibrant character of your culinary creations.